 - Sizing may run a bit large

 The Strandmok has a fresh look that maintains the best parts of its traditional lineage.
-It’s great for travel because it’s appropriate for a variety of occasions.
+It’s great for travel, because it’s appropriate for a variety of occasions.

-Who doesn’t like to kick back on vacation, or anytime they travel?
+Who doesn’t like to kick back on vacation or anytime they travel?
 Sandals are perhaps the ultimate in laid-back footwear and, depending on where you travel, always a welcome addition to your carry-on or suitcase.

-There’s no shortage of quality sandals to choose from and anything from Teva warrants a closer look.
-We especially like the Teva Men’s Hudson Sandal, although you can’t go wrong with the Teva Men’s Original Universal Premium Sandal either.
+There’s no shortage of quality sandals to choose from, and anything from Teva warrants a closer look.
+We especially like the Teva Men’s Hudson Sandal, although you can’t go wrong with the Teva Men’s Original Universal Premium Sandal, either.

 Teva sandals, such as the Hudson, are ideal for kicking around the house or hanging out at a barbecue, but they’re solid enough for long treks, including when you travel and have lots of sightseeing on the docket.

-The Teva Hudson Sandal consist of a blend of leather and textile material that offers plenty of comfort.
+The Teva Hudson Sandal consists of a blend of leather and textile material that offers plenty of comfort.
 It also has excellent arch support; some reviewers who suffer from plantar fasciitis say they can wear these sandals for hours without experiencing discomfort.

-The rubber sole offers superior traction on a variety of surfaces, while you don’t have to worry about them slipping off unintentionally because they feature double straps – one that goes over the top of the foot and another that goes over your toes.
+The rubber sole offers superior traction on a variety of surfaces, while you don’t have to worry about them slipping off unintentionally, because they feature double straps – one that goes over the top of the foot, and another that goes over your toes.
 Both straps include Velcro to make them easy to tighten and loosen.